eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-14_celsius-decentralized-lending-and-borrowing-platform.md

 - - -

-This page is synchronized from the post: [Celsius - Decentralized Lending & Borrowing Platform](https://steemit.com/@deanliu/celsius-decentralized-lending-and-borrowing-platform)
+This page is synchronized from the post: ['Celsius - Decentralized Lending & Borrowing Platform'](https://steemit.com/@deanliu/celsius-decentralized-lending-and-borrowing-platform)